Choosing the Right Cutting Wheel (Based on Cutting Material)

 #4 Cutting Wheel For Steel

 Cutting steel is quite easier than aluminum and stainless steel.
-As we know, Wheel thickness is the most important factor while choosing a metal cutting tool.
+As we know, Wheel thickness is the most important factor when choosing a metal cutting tool.
 Thin cutting wheels are a perfect choice for cutting steel.
-The best thin cutting wheels range from thin 0.045" inch or ultra-thin 1mm.
+The thinnest cutting wheels are ultra-thin (1mm) or thin (0.045").

 Zirconia and aluminum oxide bonded cutting wheels are best for cutting through steel.